-- (1) Enter an order that continues the classification of the delinquent child as a juvenile offender registrant made in the prior order and the prior determination that the child is a tier I, II, or III sex offender/child-victim offender, whichever is applicable.
-If the judge issues such an order, the prior classification and tier determination remain in effect. - (2) If the prior order was not a mandatory juvenile offender registrant order, enter an order that contains a determination that the delinquent child no longer is a juvenile offender registrant and no longer has a duty to comply with the requirements of the SORN Law.
-An order of this type also terminates all prior determinations that the child is a tier I, II, or III sex offender/child-victim offender.
-This provision does not apply regarding a prior mandatory juvenile offender registrant order. - (3) Regardless of whether the prior order was a mandatory juvenile offender registrant order or a discretionary juvenile offender registrant order, enter an order that continues the classification of the delinquent child as a juvenile offender registrant made in the prior order and that modifies the prior determination made at the hearing held pursuant to R.C.
-2152.831 that the child is a tier I, II, or III sex offender/child-victim offender, whichever is applicable.
+(1) Enter an order that continues the classification of the delinquent child as a juvenile offender registrant made in the prior order the prior determination that the child is a tier I sex offender/child-victim offender, a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender. whichever is applicable.

+(2) If the prior order was not a mandatory juvenile offender registrant order, enter an order that contains a determination that the delinquent child no longer is a juvenile offender registrant and no longer has a duty to comply with the requirements of the SORN Law.
+An order of this type also terminates all prior determinations that the child is a tier I sex offender/child-victim offender, a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender. whichever is applicable.
+This provision does not apply regarding a prior mandatory juvenile offender registrant order.

+(3) Regardless of whether the prior order was a mandatory juvenile offender registrant order or a discretionary juvenile offender registrant order, enter an order that continues the classification of the delinquent child as a juvenile offender registrant made in the prior order and that modifies the prior determination made at the hearing held pursuant to R.C.
+2152.831 that the child is a tier I sex offender/child-victim offender, a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender, whichever is applicable.
 An order issued under this provision cannot include a determination that increases to a higher tier the tier classification of the delinquent child.
-However, such an order may include a determination that decreases the tier classification of the delinquent child.
-An order issued under this provision must specify the new determination made by the court at the hearing as to whether the child is a tier I, II, or III sex offender/child-victim offender, whichever is applicable.
+An order issued under this provision must specify the new determination made by the court at the hearing as to whether the child is a tier I sex offender/child-victim offender, a tier II sex offender/child-victim offender, or a tier III sex offender/child-victim offender, whichever is applicable.